-Load the samples onto an analytical column with a flow rate of 400 nanoliters per minute [1].
-Elute the peptides over a 90-minute linear gradient using a mixture of organic and inorganic solvents with the organic solvent ranging from 5 to 35% [2-TXT].
+Load the samples onto an analytical column with a flow rate of 400 nanoliters per minute.
+Elute the peptides over a 90-minute linear gradient using a mixture of organic and inorganic solvents with the organic solvent ranging from 5 to 35% [1-TXT].

-Talent loading samples onto an analytical column.

 SCREEN: To be uploaded by Authors: Setting liquid chromatography flow gradient method/LAB MEDIA: Figure 3B TXT: Organic solvent: 0.2 % formic acid, 99.8% acetonitrile; Inorganic solvent: 0.2% formic acid in 99.8% water

 Acquire mass spectrometry data in the data-dependent mode with a continuous cycle of MS1 (M-S-one) survey scans, followed by 20 data-dependent MS2 scans with HCD (H-C-D) fragmentation [1-TXT].